jmding8/Pome76/README.md

   * Left thumb controls modifiers
 * The two hands are pushed as far to the left and right edges of the keyboard as possible.
 The keys in between are relatively unused.
 * Using combos with tight timeouts (35ms) to control modifiers and layers makes it possible to put them on the home row, with basically zero accidental activations even when rolling keys.
-* Putting combos on keys that are typically controlled by one finger (e.g. `RG` = Tab) permits the use of a very loose timeout (200ms).
+* Putting combos on keys that are typically controlled by one finger (i.e. `RG` = Tab), or keys that are very infrequently typed in sequence (i.e. `,.` = Forward Slash ) permits the use of a very loose timeout (200ms).

+There are a bunch of other details that make this a very polished experience that are out of scope for this document, but if you are interested, please reach out.
+For example:

+* Aggressively using positional hold-tap in combination with tap-unless-interrupted really helps prevent accidental home-row modifier activation.
+* The `SD` Shift and `DF` Numbers Layer combos are actually not actually implemented as combos.
+They are implemented using layer-tap and macro functionality, which allows them to be combined into `SDF` = Shifted Numbers Layer.
+The same goes for `XC` Shift and `CV` F-Keys Layer.

 # Why?